Overview

 Integrations — MCP Servers

-The Integrations page tracks your MCP (Model Context Protocol) server usage — showing which external tools and servers Claude Code called, how many times, and at what token/cost cost.
+The MCP Servers page (under the Harness group in the app) tracks your MCP (Model Context Protocol) server usage — showing which external tools and servers Claude Code called, how many times, and at what token cost.

 Summary metrics